 - $12 for any individual webinar with 1 hour of CE.
 Please click on the hyperlinked single sessions below to purchase an individual webinar.

 Session 1: Rights, Regulations, and Reconciliation: Exploring an Equitable Drug Policy with Kelly Sykes, PhD

 This webinar will discuss past and current drug policies with a particular focus on key considerations for providers offering psychedelic integration therapy and who seek to offer psychedelic-assisted therapy in the future.

 Background: The prohibition of psychedelics through international drug conventions and local laws are slowly giving way to new regulatory models making psychedelic-assisted therapy available.
 Past and present enforcement of prohibition has disproportionately affected marginalized communities, and ongoing disparities in care and access to treatment continue to be key considerations in psychedelic-assisted therapy.

-September 30 2021: Challenges of Mainstreaming Psychedelic-assisted Therapies: A Critical Analysis of the Mental Health Model with Guest Speaker Tehseen Noorani, PhD
+Session 2: Challenges of Mainstreaming Psychedelic-assisted Therapies: A Critical Analysis of the Mental Health Model with Guest Speaker Tehseen Noorani, PhD

 As psychedelic therapy gains broad public attention, the ascendant model proposed is largely a medical/mental health model.
 In this session, we will discuss the limitations and challenges of the medicalization of psychedelic therapy.